Milan Corryn: Warta Poznań

 On 26 June 2021, he signed a two-year contract with an option for a one-year extension with Polish Ekstraklasa club Warta Poznań.
-On 3 December 2022, it was announced his agreement with the club was terminated by mutual consent.
+He made his Ekstraklasa debut on 25 July in a 2–2 draw with Śląsk Wrocław.
+In his third match, he scored his first two goals in a 4–0 win over Gornik Leczna.
+On 3 December 2022, it was announced that his contract with the club was terminated by mutual consent.